-What pain and symptoms are associated with the tibialis posterior muscle?
+What are the pain and symptoms associated with the tibialis posterior muscle?

 - Pain in the back of the lower leg, just above the heel

 - Pain can go into the heel and down into the bottom of the foot

 - Pain will sometimes radiate up into the calf

 The tibialis posterior lies in between the two bones of the lower leg.
 The muscle tendon wraps around the inside of the heel and attaches to several bones in the middle of the foot.

 Activities that cause tibialis posterior muscle pain and symptoms:

 - Worn shoes that allow the foot to fall to the inside